Backpacking in Jordan; A CHEAP guide to Jordan

 Jordan has 3 world-class reasons to draw tourists from around the globe and no-one goes home disappointed.
 One week may well be enough to quench your Jordanian thirst but every last drop should be savoured because this place truly blows your mind.

-EDIT 2021: I blogged an IN-DEPTH Jordan Itinerary here, 7 days in Jordan.
+EDIT 2021: I blogged an IN-DEPTH a Jordan Itinerary here, 7 days in Jordan.
 Check it out.